Unity-Technologies/Tanto/doc/install.md

 `yarn restart`

-Check if process restarted correctly and there is no errors.
+Check if process restarted correctly and there are no errors.
 Done.

 But if node process is not running, do the following(or run npm command shortcuts from package.json):